 The Catholic Network of Volunteer Service is a national association of Christian volunteer and mission programs.
 This site connects full-time volunteers with Christian member programs.

-The St. Vincent Pallotti Center is a Catholic organization working with people who wish to be full-time volunteers.
+The Catholic Apostolate Center/St. Vincent Pallotti Center is a Catholic organization working with people who wish to be full-time volunteers.
 The Center connects volunteers with opportunities to serve.

 The Sustainability in Higher Education Toolkit, called Sustainability and Catholic Higher Education: A Toolkit for Mission Integration, was created by the Catholic Coalition on Climate Change, in partnership with The Center for Ministry Development.
 Young people today long for a way to make a difference in the world.
 They live at a critical time in the history of the world.
 The impact of climate change is real and it is taking a toll on the earth and its people.
 Youth worry about their future in a world where rain forests and oceans, clean water and air are threatened, and where rising temperatures create bigger storms and longer droughts.
 This Toolkit will provide ideas and resources for use on campus and in ministry settings.